 FAQ

 Eat the fresh arils, juice them, and cook with them, just like any other fruit.
-They also are used for traditional decorations or centerpieces during the holidays so they are a feast for the eyes, as well!
+They also are used for traditional decorations or centerpieces during the holidays, so they are a feast for the eyes, as well!

 The Pomegranate Council does not produce or sell pomegranates or pomegranate products.
-Visit our contact page for links to Council member companies.
+Visit our page for links to Council member companies.

 Contact the appropriate local Ag officials to get pertinent advice for the climate, soils, and plant availability in your area.